PatrickEneche/PatrickEneche/README.md

 📄 You can also view my past and ongoing activities via [LinkedIn](https://www.linkedin.com/in/enelche-psu/) or [ResearchGate](https://researchgate.net/profile/Eneche-Udama)

-⚡ Fun fact: I'm a free thinker and love to connect...
+⚡ Fun fact: I'm a free thinker and love to connect.

 ## 🛠 Languages and Tools